Misha999777/auth-oidc/README.md

 <pre>new AuthService(Config.AUTHORITY, Config.CLIENT_ID);</pre>

 Constructor arguments:
-1. Authority: URL to the authentication service (http://[host]/auth/realms/[realm-name])
+1. authority: URL to the authentication service (http://[host]/auth/realms/[realm-name])
-2. Client ID: ID of the application registered within authentication service
+2. clientId: ID of the application registered within authentication service
+3. (OPTIONAL) errorHandler: callback function that will be called in case of auth errors
+    * (error) => console.log(error)
-3. (OPTIONAL) Determines whether authentication should start automatically when page loaded
+4. (OPTIONAL) autoLogin: Determines whether authentication should start automatically when page loaded
-    * Defaults to true
+   * Defaults to false
-4. (OPTIONAL) URL which must be used to return user to Electron app
+5. (OPTIONAL) URL which must be used to return user to Electron app
     * Will only be used if Electron context detected
     * Defaults to "http://localhost/"
-5. (OPTIONAL) URL which must be used to return user to Capacitor app
+6. (OPTIONAL) URL which must be used to return user to Capacitor app
     * Will only be used if Capacitor context detected
     * Defaults to http://localhost/"